chris-chan-commits/Hermes/README.md

 # Disclaimer!
 Using pre releases will not be optimized, may be unstable, and also may have less features!
 If you want more stability, features, and optimization, wait for the full releases.
-Also, documentation may not be up to date with the build releases!
+Also, documentation may not be up to date with the pre-releases!
 If you have any questions, email chrischancommits@gmail.com.

 # Bolt